'An entire nation is being harmed' - Ronaldo hits out after being denied late winner against Serbia | Goal.com

 Portugal’s World Cup qualifier with Serbia on Saturday ended in controversy, as Ronaldo appeared to have a legitimate goal not given in injury time.

-He reacted furiously at the final whistle, and stormed down the tunnel after tossing the armband away.
+He reacted furiously at the final whistle, and stormed down the tunnel after tossing the armband away following a 2-2 draw.

 The incident

-Portugal had let a two-goal lead slip, but launched a late attack and Ronaldo thought he had scored when stabbing a shot beyond Serbia goalkeeper Marko Dmitrovic.
+Portugal had let a two-goal lead slip, but launched a late attack and Ronaldo thought he had scored a dramatic winner when stabbing a shot beyond Serbia goalkeeper Marko Dmitrovic.

 He set off in celebration, at the moment the ball was hooked clear by Serbia defender Stefan Mitrovic.